prathmeshjagtap/Expense-Tracker/README.md

-# myexpenceapp
+# myexpenseapp
-I have created a App to track our Expences .
+I have created a App to track our Expenses .